Master of Education in Distance Education (MDDE) 619

 Trends and Issues in Instructional Design

-- Discuss common criticisms and controversy related to the use of established instructional design models.
+- Differentiate common criticisms and controversy related to the use of established and alternative instructional design models

 - Unit 2: The Professional Practice of Instructional Design

-- Unit 3: Instructional Design Models and Approaches – Alternative Viewpoints
+- Unit 3: Instructional Design Models and Approaches – Multiple Viewpoints

-Reiser, R. A. & Dempsey, J. V. (2011).
+Reiser, R. A. & Dempsey, J. V. (2018).
 Trends and issues in instructional design and technology.
-Upper Saddle River, NJ: Pearson Education, (eText).
+Pearson Education.